 The 6th episode of our weekly podcast ‘Conversation with a Hacker’.
 Non-technical podcast about privacy, security and other mysteries.
-From an ex-professional hacker.
+From a professional hacker.

 ‘Mass Targeted Attacks’:

 In this episode, Greg walks us through 3 types of ‘mass targeted attacks’ that affect all of us and that we don’t know much about: GSM attacks, mass surveillance and data collection, and shares a few important tips on how to protect ourselves from them.

 - GSM: This has to do with your phone number.
 ISPs collect your data out of the GSM network.
 They collect the data on a mass scale, on everybody.

 This data collection involves your position, who you call, who you text, the content of your texts,..
 Tips to protect yourself include:

 Use communication apps, that communicate on the network.
 Don’t call somebody using GSM, and don’t text with simple SMS.
 Use apps like Signal (private version of WhatsApp), as these apps won’t be logged on the GSM network.